HugoCornelis/workflow-automation-engine/README.md

     use the `--interactions` option to see the same commands based on the role which would execute them.

-6. `abcd-workflow builtin add_target -- xyz "Add commands to this new target that do new things" --install-commands-sh`
+6. `foo-workflow builtin add_target -- xyz "Add commands to this new target that do new things" --install-commands-sh`

 	Adds the target *xyz* and creates a directory with a few template examples for you to adapt to your project.